Code-Institute-Submissions/L-Library/README.md

 ## Features

  ## Existing Features
     As mentioned above the features of the project are quite modest to meet the goal of simplicity and encourage the users to find the answers quick and easy.
     1. Navigation with a smooth scrolling is made for users to get to the section they search for.
     2. The search uses keywords as a trigger and gets the user five responses that he can continue to manipulate.
-    3. The help form invites the regular user to report an issue if there is one, but as lets the user to send an email message it can be anything.
+    3. The help form invites the regular user to report an issue if there is one, but lets the user to send an email message it can be anything.
     4. The footer is used to put the contact and social media information for purposes of overall decency of aesthetics and to give a user an option to find further information of creators and site administrators.

 ## Features left to implement